TrAnSfOrMiNg CoPiNg to living with autism using NLP

 - find the triggers which create unwanted states and behaviours and change the behaviours which are un-resourceful for you into more resourceful behaviours;

-- explore a desired outcome (goals/targets/ideas/dreams) to see if it is well-formed (well thought through) and explore the effects of it on everyone who may be involved when you achieve it (what you and others will gain, lose etc.) as well as how it will affect the world;
+- explore a desired outcome (goals/targets/ideas/dreams) to see if it is well-formed (well thought through) and explore the effects of it on everyone who may be involved when you achieve it (what you and others will gain, lose etc.) as well as how it will affect the world around you and beyond;

-- explore and discover experiencing others perspectives (points of view) to understand what is needed to resolve a problem you may have with another person and what you can do to solve it;
+- explore and discover others' perspectives (points of view) to understand what is needed to resolve a problem you may have with another person and what you can do to solve it;

 - move forward when you feel ‘something’ is holding you back from achieving what you want;